essential-contributions/pint/docs/book/src/storage/external.md

 ## External Storage Access

 It is common for one smart contract to want to reason about the state of another external smart contract.
-For example, a Decentralized Exchange contract typically requires reading and modifying the state (balances!) owned by the external contracts of the tokens that are being traded through the exchange.
+For example, a decentralized exchange contract typically requires reading and modifying the state (balances) owned by the external contracts of the tokens that are to be traded through the exchange.

 In imperative smart contract languages like [Solidity](https://soliditylang.org/), reasoning about external state is typically done by _calling_ some methods in the external contract that access or